 2.1 Email Frequency

 By default, the Email Frequency is set to set 30 days.
-PRO and Business users can change the frequency of their email reports.
+PRO, Business, and Agency users can change the frequency of their email reports.

-- Free users – will receive Email Reports every 30 days
+- Free – will receive Email Reports every 30 days

 - PRO – can set email frequency to 15 or 30 days